arjbingly/T2V_demo/README.md

 new motion patterns, such as different shot types, at a low training and data collection cost.
  - The huge community behind AnimateDiff and MotionLoRA also enables fast prototyping and need for less R&D to tailor to a final product.
- - Since computational resources available to me are limited, I have used AnimateDiff-Lightning which is a fast model distilled from the original AnimateDiff SD1.5 v2.
+ - Since computational resources available to me are limited, I initially used AnimateDiff-Lightning which is a fast model distilled from the original AnimateDiff SD1.5 v2.
 Said to imporove generation speeds by more than 10x.
+This is partly achieved by requiring no guidance and very few denoising steps.

+### Optimizations
+- Even with the use of the distilled model, half-precision (float16) had to used to achieve sub 3 min generation times.
+- Moreover, attension slicing was used to avoid memory overruns espeically with the non-distilled versions.

 ### Other Models